The-Known-Galaxy/archives/jedi/western_reaches/mustafar/mustafar.md

 # Introduction

 Mustafar was located in the Mustafar system along the outer rim.
 Mustafar usually sits around 800 degrees.
-That’s because of its volcanic terrain, rivers full of lava and hot rocks surrounded the planet.
+Thatâ€™s because of its volcanic terrain, rivers full of lava and hot rocks surrounded the planet.
 Although the planet seemed inhabitable, there is standard gravity, along with type 2 air.
 Which makes the planet habitable.
 This was proven true with the mustafarians, the local natives who lived in the northern and southern areas of Mustafar.